 What should you do about this?

-- Pick one thing and remove the rest from your sight – Information overload occurs because you’re mind is overloaded with info, but you can fix this by only allowing a single piece of info in at a time
+Information overload occurs because your mind is overloaded with info, but you can fix this by only allowing a single piece of info in at a time

 When you’re planning your day, it’s easy to get overzealous and fill a to-do list with a dozen or more tasks.

 Unfortunately, you’ll most likely be unable to complete them all.
 And when the day nears its end you see you’ve barely checked off half of them, you're going to feel overwhelmed.

 And once the overwhelm starts to kick in, you’re in for some trouble.